Apress/pro-go/typos.md

 **Chapter 4**

+On page 65, the second item in Table 4-4 is `unit` but should be `uint`.

+(Thanks to Erik Bennett for reporting this problem)

+---

 On page 70, the title for Listing 4-12 is:

 > Using Constants in the main.go File in the basicFeatures Folder